CERVICOFACIAL INFECTION PROJECT OVERVIEW

 The project consists of 3 rounds of investigation;

 1. UK wide audit of current management of cervicofacial infection in maxillofacail units (now complete).

-2. UK wide prospective data capture of 1000 hospital admissions of airway threatening cervicofacial infections in maxillofacial units (started 6th March 2017).
+2. UK wide prospective data capture of 1000 hospital admissions of airway threatening cervicofacial infections in maxillofacial units (data collection complete)

 3. Multicentre controlled trial assessing the addition of high dose corticosteroids to standard surgical and medical management of airway threatening cervicofacial infection

 MTReC have made a big impression at BAOMS 2019 in Birmingham; together we have presented some of the initial findings from the Cervicofacial Infection Project Snapshot Audit.
 We successfully presented a total of 5 oral presentations and 1 poster, all of which generated a lot of interesting discussion.
 We are currently meeting with a statistician and busy writing up the findings of the Snapshot Audit before moving to the next phase.
 Once again, we would like to acknowledge and thank all of our hardworking and enthusiastic collaborators

 Data input via REDCAP for the Cervicofacial Infection Snapshot Audit has been completed.
 We have collected data on over 1000 hospital admissions.
 This is a huge data set and will help us pave the way for the next phase.
 Congratulations to everyone involved